FuelLabs/rfcs/code-standards/text/building-and-linting.md

 CI should enforce the following criteria across all Rust projects:

-* Pull requests should fail to build if there are any compiler warnings.
+* Pull requests should be blocked if the build action fails.
+* The build action should deny all warnings.
 * Code formatting should pass `cargo fmt --all -- --check`
 * Code must pass `cargo clippy`